-This worksheet will come in handy when you're writing application essays, tracking your experiences, identifying people to ask for letters of evaluation, and completing the American Medical College Application Service® (AMCAS®) application.
-You can fill out the online form at this resources page.
+This worksheet will come in handy when you're writing application essays, tracking your experiences, identifying people to ask for letters of evaluation, and completing the American Medical College Application Service[®] (AMCAS[®]) application.
+You can fill out the online form at an online form.